mikeurl/gradio-website-qa/README.md

 5. **Use the Gradio interface**:
    - Open the provided URL in your browser.
    Enter the website URL, select the LLM, and ask a question.
-The application will use the LLM's retrieval capabilities to extract relevant information from the website and provide an answer using the selected LLM.swer using th
+The application will use the LLM's retrieval capabilities to extract relevant information from the website and provide an answer using the selected LLM.

 The chatbot maintains conversation history, allowing it to provide context-aware responses based on previous interactions.
-This enhances the conversational experience and ensures more relevant and accurate answers.e selected LLM.
+This enhances the conversational experience and ensures more relevant and accurate answers.